Train evacuated after fire on board near Craven Arms

 - Published

-About 60 people had to be evacuated from a train after a fire broke out on board.
+Almost 50 people had to be evacuated from a train after a fire broke out on board.

 Emergency services were called to the train near Craven Arms railway station in Shropshire at about 22:30 BST on Sunday.

-British Transport Police said the fire is thought to have started after the train hit a large object on the track.
+British Transport Police said the fire was thought to have started after the train hit a large object on the track.

 The line remains closed on Monday, causing disruption to services between Shrewsbury and Hereford.

+Transport for Wales (TfW) said all 49 passengers were safely evacuated and no injuries were reported among them or their train crew.

-Transport for Wales urged passengers to plan ahead, saying its services remain blocked between Shrewsbury and Newport, with disruption expected until the end of the day.
+The operator urged passengers to plan ahead, saying its services remain blocked between Shrewsbury and Newport, with disruption expected until the end of the day.

-It said there was a limited number of replacement road transport and advised passengers to use alternative rail services between Cardiff and Shrewsbury via Birmingham New Street.
+It said there was a limited number of replacement buses and advised passengers to use alternative rail services between Cardiff and Shrewsbury via Birmingham New Street.

-British Transport Police said passengers were safely evacuated and the fire extinguished.

-Investigations into the cause of the fire are ongoing, the police force added.
+Joshua Clarke tweeted he was on board the train and the bus driver "apparently got lost" coming to pick passengers up.

+He added it took almost seven hours after the crash to reach his home in Hereford.